Mariette Hartley: Honors

-She received an honorary degree from Rider College in 1993.
+Hartley received an honorary degree from Rider College in 1993.

 Personal life

 Hartley has been married three times.
 Her first marriage was to John Seventa (1960–1962).
-She married Patrick Boyriven on August 13, 1978, with whom she had two children, Sean (born 1975) and Justine (born 1978).
+She married Patrick Boyriven on August 13, 1978; they had two children, Sean and Justine.
 The couple divorced in 1996.
 In 2005, Hartley married Jerry Sroka.
+Hartley and Sroka co-wrote and starred in a romantic comedy based on their lives titled Our Almost Completely True Story, released in 2022.

 In her 1990 autobiography Breaking the Silence, written with Anne Commire, Hartley talked about her struggles with psychological problems, pointing directly to her grandfather's (Dr. Watson) practical application of his theories as the source of the dysfunction in his family.
 She has also spoken in public about her experience with bipolar disorder and was a founder of the American Foundation for Suicide Prevention.
 She currently serves as the foundation's national spokesperson.

 In 2003, Hartley was hired by pharmaceutical company GlaxoSmithKline to increase awareness of bipolar medications and treatments.
 She frequently promotes awareness of bipolar disorder and suicide prevention.

-Her brother, Paul Hartley, has a PhD in research philosophy and is the author of the book The Seventh Tool: a novel in 3 volumes (2013).

 In 2009, Hartley spoke at a suicide and violence prevention forum about her father's suicide.